aiqc/AIQC/docs/_build/html/_sources/compare.rst.txt

     <h2>Expect More from your Experiment Tracker</h2>
     <hr style="width:35%; margin-top:35px;margin-bottom:35px;">
     <p class="intro" style="width:90%;">
-      The AIQC framework provides teams a standardized methodology that trains better agorithms in less time.
+      The AIQC framework provides teams a standardized methodology that trains better algorithms in less time.
 The reason why AIQC is able to do so is that its backend is not only <b style="color:#122536;">data-aware</b> (e.g. splits, folds, encoders, shapes, dtypes) but also <b style="color:#122536;">analysis-aware</b> (e.g. supervision, binary/ multi).
     </p>
   </center>